 The allowance for funding acquisition and /or demolition of existing structures on Clean Ohio property is at the discretion of each NRAC.
 The NRAC’s policy must be determined prior to a funding round and be specified in writing as part of the NRAC’s project selection methodology.
 Existing structures may be used for nature or outdoor education centers, park offices, and/or conservation-related storage but cannot be used as a caretaker’s residence.

 The Commission uses a unique code to identify applicants, determine their eligibility as it complies with the Law, and to manage and track project information.
-Subdivision codes must be secured prior to applying for financial assistance.
-This code is also needed for access to Public WorksWise, the Commission’s online portal, which is the platform used for submission of applications.
+The OPWC uses the codes created by the American National Standards Institute (ANSI) which were developed to ensure uniform identification of geographic entities.
+Subdivision codes must be secured prior to applying for financial assistance, and are needed for access to Public WorksWise, the Commission’s online portal, which is the platform used for submission of applications.

-Subcodes are assigned by the Commission at the written request of the applicant on the entity’s letterhead, signed by the subdivision’s chief executive officer (CEO), and forwarded to the OPWC director via email.
-Subdivisions other than a county, municipal corporation, or township, must include documentation or information pertaining to the creation of the subdivision.
+The OPWC adapted the ANSI system for legally eligible applicants for OPWC funds not covered by the ANSI such as conservation nonprofit organizations and park districts.
+The Law, ORC 164.20, defines a nonprofit organization as "an environmental and conservation organization that is exempt from federal income taxation pursuant to 26 U.S.C.
+501(a) and described in 26 U.S.C.
+501(c) and formed to protect the natural environment."
+Subcodes are assigned by the Commission at the written request of the applicant on the entity’s letterhead, signed by the subdivision’s chief executive officer (CEO), and addressed to the OPWC director sent via email.
+Subdivisions must include documented evidence pertaining to the creation of the subdivision.

 A survey should be current.
 An old survey won't account for any changes to the subject property or to adjacent properties.